-Fairfield has 59 parcels of open space land totaling over 1,100 acres (about 5% of total land in the Town); they range in size from less than 1 acre to over 180 acres and are representative of Fairfield’s natural habitats: upland forest, lakes, rivers, salt marsh, wetlands, and meadows.
+Fairfield has 59 parcels of open space land, totaling over 1,100 acres, and ranging in size from a little more than 0.1 acre to over 180 acres – about 5% of total land in the Town.
+They represent Fairfield’s natural habitats: upland forest, lakes, rivers, salt marsh, wetlands, and meadows.
 These parcels are managed by the Conservation Department under the direction of the Conservation Commission and the Open Space Program.
-The Land Acquisition Commission is charged with developing a plan to acquire 70 acres of open space per 1,000 Town residents using a current $500,000 reserve dedicated for such purchases.

 Achievements to Date

-- An extensive network of trails are maintained throughout many of Fairfield’s open spaces.
-They can be used for hiking, walking, horseback riding, cross-country skiing or to access fishing spots.
-Camping permits for Brett Woods and shellfish permits can be obtained from the Conservation Department.
-Inland and saltwater fishing licenses can be purchased from the Town Clerk or the state Department of Energy and Environmental Protection (DEEP)
+- An extensive network of trails is maintained throughout many of Fairfield’s Open Spaces.
+They can be used for hiking, walking, horseback riding, camping, cross-country skiing or to access fishing spots.
+The Conservation Department has created online trail maps and usage guides for the most frequented of these open spaces.

 Challenges Ahead

-Benefits of Open Space
+Benefits of Parks and Open Spaces

 - Preserves natural habitat and serves as a refuge for wildlife